teuben/teunix/docs/astronomy-on-ubuntu.md

 See also https://www.opensourcealternative.to/ for an expanded version of this

-## alternatives

-If multiple versions of the same command exist (e.g. the gnu compiler), there is a is a mechanism in Linux to pick the one you prefer:

-      update-alternatives --help

-Other methods to this are the **module** command, if thats installed and enabled.

 ## 12. Universal Binaries, Russian Dolls and other such containers

 Unix used to be a little simpler, there was just Unix.
 Now we have virtual machines, containers etc.etc.